SoumyaMukhija/weather-forecast/README.md

 # weather_forecast_api_service
 Weather Forecast API Service

+A weather forecast application which can interact with the weather api and show a weather forecast for a particular city.
+The application would allow the users to login, select a country and city from the list and extract forecast information for a particular date range.
+It also allows the app maintainers to perform analytics and display top n users who have access forecast service and most commonly queried city and country.

 This application has a dependency on SQL Lite.
 To set this application in your local machine, follow the instructures
 1. Create a new virtual environment